Frieda (Peanuts): Schroeder

 have feelings for Frieda.
-Once he did give Frieda a valentine, which he was bashful about.
-The valentine had a picture drawn by Schroeder of her leaning on his piano.
-In another strip, Schroeder and Charlie Brown were talking about Frieda.
-However, Frieda does not return his affection.
-Another time, Frieda and Lucy decided to work together in an attempt to get Schroeder to like Lucy.
+He never gave her any Valentines in any of the official comic strips despite incorrect info circulating online.

 Snoopy

 Out of all the characters, Frieda has the most trouble getting along with Snoopy, whom she frequently accuses of being "lazy" and "useless."
 She has strong pre-conceived notions of what a beagle should be doing with its time; she wants Snoopy to be a working dog and a hunter (especially a hunter of rabbits), and not spend so much time sleeping on top of his doghouse.
 She often comes over and tries to goad Snoopy into chasing rabbits with her, either by threat or persuasion, which he is always reluctant to do.
 If he does consent to "hunt," he'll either sandbag it and only pretend to look for the rabbits, or if he does find rabbits he'll frolic and play with them once he's out of Frieda's sight.
 Once, in a fit of frustration, she reported Snoopy's behavior to the "Head Beagle," which led to him being found guilty of not meeting his rabbit quota and left the neighborhood kids mad at her for turning him in.
 In the movie Snoopy Come Home, she said at Snoopy's farewell party: "I'm sorry to see you go, Snoopy.
 I'm sorry we never caught any rabbits."